 Stories of Impact

-Empowering adult women through the “Open School” program in India
+Empowering adult women to enter the “Open School” program in India

 Sanjana, 27, lives in a GoodWeave Child Friendly Community in rural Rajasthan, India.
 She wanted to complete her education when she was younger, but early marriage, the birth of three children, and no support from her husband and in-laws shattered her dream.